 2025 ESHIP Alliance Leadership Council Elections Open For Community Voting

 The ESHIP Alliance is electing new members to its Leadership Council—the network’s guiding body that helps set shared priorities, shape collective strategy, and develop field-wide standards.
 We’ve invited active participants from across the network to nominate themselves to serve.
-We’re thrilled to introduce the candidates vying for Council seats this year and to announce voting will be open between July 7th and July 22nd, 2025.
-All subscribers to the ESHIP Commons (as of July 5, 2025) are invited to vote.

 What is the ESHIP Leadership Council?